larq/larq/docs/architecture_guide.md

 ## First & Last Layer

 Binarizing the first and last layers hurts accuracy much more than binarizing other layers in the network.
 Meanwhile, the number of weights and operations in these layers are relatively small.
-Therefore it has become standard to leave these layers in higher precision (we recommend to use 8-bit).
+Therefore it has become standard to leave these layers in higher precision.
 This applies to the incoming activations as well as the weights.

 ## Batch Normalization